 E. Documentation of consent and authorization.
-The CBR will at all times retain access to any documented terms of each original donation.
+The CBR will document the provision of consent or assent provided by a donor and any restrictions to use of biospecimens.
 The CBR will not acquire or possess signed copies of consent or authorization forms.

 F. Management of consent and authorization for minors.
 Projects that contribute biospecimens obtained from minors will be asked to describe their plans to either:

 - obtain consent from those subjects when they become adults; or